 Emphasize your cheekbones by applying a contouring shade underneath your cheeks.
 With a highlighter brush, apply a generous amount of the same highlighter to the cheekbone and skip using blush.

 Pick a thick ink eyeliner and outline the bottom part of your nose to create a “cat-like” look.
 In this tutorial, I used the Intense Ink Eyeliner by e.l.f. cosmetics as it features a thick applicator, but if you wish you could continue using the Too Faced liner I mentioned in Step 6.

 Using a thin eyeliner, draw a thin line from the middle of your nose through the cupid’s bow to the upper side of your lips.

-Step 9.
-For lips, I decided to use two colors of lipstick: black on the top and bottom lips and red in the middle of the lower lip—to create an ombre effect.
+For lips, I decided to use two colors of lipstick.
+Black on the top and bottom lips and red in the middle of the lower lip—to create an ombre effect.
 To do so, start with a red shade first (I used Stila Stay All Day Matte Lipstick in Bisou) and build up a darker shade on top of it (I picked Moisturizing Lipstick by e.l.f. cosmetics in Black Out).

-Step 10.
-Pick a sparkly white eye shadow or a highlighter and draw a circle on each the side of nose.
+Pick a sparkly white eyeshadow or a highlighter and draw a circle on each side of the nose.
 Use a liquid eyeliner to put a few dots on your face so you look more cat-like.

-That’s about it!
+That’s about it for this easy to repeat cat makeup tutorial.
 I recommend finishing the look with your favorite setting spray so your Halloween makeup lasts all night long!